jina-ai/jina/README.md

 Jina is a neural search framework that empowers anyone to build SOTA and scalable neural search applications in minutes.

-🥤 **Serve** - level up your local neural search application as an API service via HTTP, WebSockets or gRPC.
+🥤 **Serve** - Level up your local neural search application as an API service via HTTP, WebSockets or gRPC.

-🐙 **Orchestrate** - break down your complicated neural search application to a pipeline of Executors.
+🐙 **Orchestrate** - Break down your complicated neural search application to a pipeline of Executors.
 Compose and share pipelines with the help of pre-built Executors [on the Hub](https://hub.jina.ai).

-🚀 **Scale** - scale your neural search applications to meet your availability and throughput requirements.
+🚀 **Scale** - Scale your neural search applications to meet your availability and throughput requirements.
 All of Jina's microservices can be scaled independently as needed.

-☁️ **Cloud Native** - built and designed to work and scale in the cloud.
+☁️ **Cloud Native** - Built and designed to work and scale in the cloud.
 It offers easy integration with [Docker compose](https://docs.jina.ai/how-to/docker-compose/) and [Kubernetes](https://docs.jina.ai/how-to/kubernetes/).

 Beside Jina, Jina AI offers a neural search ecosystem composed of [DocArray](https://docarray.jina.ai), [Hub](https://hub.jina.ai) and [Finetuner](https://finetuner.jina.ai).
 They are nicely integrated with Jina.